-- A. Print competition chairperson will maintain print judging equipment and insure that all necessary supplies (corners, score sheets, entry forms lights, easel, etc.) are available for judging at each meeting where there is to be a print competition.
+- A. Print competition chairperson will maintain print judging equipment and ensure that all necessary supplies (corners, score sheets, entry forms lights, easel, etc.) are available for judging at each meeting where there is to be a print competition.

 - C. Program chairman will secure qualified judges.